adaanene/container-migration-projects/README.md

    - Export the location of the sql script for the schema`export tooling_db_schema=~/tooling/html/tooling_db_schema.sql`

-        *Comments: docker did not find the SQL file as the tooling was saved inside another folder, so I changed the location of teh file `export tooling_db_schema=~/OneDrive/Documents/Devops_Workspace/project_21/tooling/html/tooling_db_schema.sql`*
+        *Comments: docker did not find the SQL file as the tooling was saved inside another folder, so I changed the location for the file `export tooling_db_schema=~/OneDrive/Documents/Devops_Workspace/project_21/tooling/html/tooling_db_schema.sql`*

     - Run the sql script inside MySQL server container - this will create the database and prepare the schema